 Restaurants sell food and drink and experiences that satisfy our senses on multiple levels.
 But, unlike in your brick and mortar location, email can’t convey the smells, tastes or sounds of your restaurant.
 Sight is the only sense you can appeal to with your restaurant email marketing.
 That makes your email imagery even more important.

 Not that the photography wasn’t already important.
-According to Gourmet Marketing, compelling photography:
+According to Gourmet Marketing, compelling restaurant photography has the following benefits:

 - Creates a great first impression